Edgar Towner: Victoria Cross

 German machine gunners had occupied a commanding vantage overlooking the sunken road, and began to rain down heavy fire around Towner's position.
 One of the bullets struck his helmet, inflicting a gaping wound to his scalp.
 Refusing to be evacuated for medical treatment, Towner continued firing his gun as the German pressure increased and the situation grew critical.
 Eventually the Australian infantry were forced to retire a short distance, but with all its crew having become casualties, one gun was left behind.
 Alone, Towner dashed out over no man's land and retrieved the weapon.
 With this gun he "continued to engage the enemy whenever they appeared", putting a German machine gun out of action with his accurate fire.

 Throughout the night, Towner frequented the front lines and "continued to fight and ... inspire his men".
-He provided supporting fire for the 21st Australian Infantry Battalion as they assaulted a heavily fortified crater on Mont St. Quentin's summit, and repeatedly reconnoitred the German position to reported on troop movements.
-The next morning his section assisted in repulsing a large German counterattack before Towner was finally evacuated with exhaustion—thirty hours after being wounded.
+He provided supporting fire for the 21st Australian Infantry Battalion as it assaulted a heavily fortified crater on Mont St Quentin's summit, and repeatedly reconnoitred the German position to report on troop movements.
+The next morning his section assisted in repulsing a large German counterattack before Towner was evacuated with exhaustion, thirty hours after being wounded.
 Initially admitted to the 41st Casualty Clearing Station, he was transported by train to the 2nd Red Cross Hospital at Rouen.
-For his actions during the battle, Towner was awarded the Victoria Cross—the third of six Australians to receive the medal during the fighting around Mont St. Quentin and Péronne.
+For his actions during the battle, Towner was awarded the Victoria Cross—the third of six Australians to receive the medal during the fighting around Mont St Quentin and Péronne.

-The full citation for Towner's Victoria Cross appeared in a supplement to the London Gazette on 14 December 1918, reading:
+The full citation for Towner's Victoria Cross appeared in a supplement to The London Gazette on 14 December 1918, reading:

 Later war service

-Following his recuperation, Towner was granted three weeks leave to England from 14 September 1918.
+Following his recuperation, Towner was granted three weeks' leave to England from 14 September 1918.
 He rejoined his unit on 12 October and, for six days, was attached to the School of Instruction.
-Following thirteen days leave in France during late November, he returned again to the 2nd Machine Gun Battalion on 12 December.
+Following thirteen days' leave in France during late November, he returned again to the 2nd Machine Gun Battalion on 12 December.

 On 10 April 1919, Towner attended an investiture ceremony in the ballroom of Buckingham Palace, during which he was decorated with his Victoria Cross and Military Cross by King George V. Three weeks later he boarded HT Karagola, bound for Australia.
 Disembarking at Sydney on 14 June 1919 he made his way to Brisbane, and was discharged from the Australian Imperial Force on 16 August 1919.